Geraldo Perdomo Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The 7.7 strikeouts per nine innings put together by the Rockies pitching staff ranks 27th in MLB.
+- The 7.5 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in the league.

-- The Rockies have the 28th-ranked team ERA among all league pitching staffs (5.15).
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.20).

-- The Rockies rank 24th in baseball in home runs given up (69 total, 1.3 per game).
+- Rockies pitchers combine to allow the fifth-most home runs in baseball (74 total, 1.3 per game).

-- Kauffmann (0-2) pitches for the Rockies to make his third start this season.

-- In his most recent appearance on Thursday, the righty threw 4 1/3 innings against the Miami Marlins, allowing five earned runs while surrendering six hits.
+- Lamet takes the mound for his first start of the season for the Rockies.

 © 2023 Data Skrive.
 All rights reserved.